gvwilson/sensibleadventures/iffy/iffy.md

 "Bullshit," Doctor Johel said, as calmly as if she ordering a cup of tea.
 "Governor,
-I was part of the last team that tried to reactivate Niobium.
+I was part of the team that tried to reactivate Niobium.
-I spent years digging into the records, and there was no hint in any of them of a backup station."
+There was nothing in any of the records about a backup station."

 The governor cut her off with a gesture.
 "Convince me," he ordered Wales.